Some speedlight reviews are linked on this sites main page.

 This article is about choosing a speedlight for the hot shoe.
-Not specifically, but rather about the big questions, to help think about what you need.
+Not specifically which flash, but rather about the big questions, to help think about what you need.

 The first big concern is "How will you use the flash?".
 What do you need it to do?
-For any time the light is dim or harsh of course, but there are several options, and so much that can be done.
+For any time the light is dim or harsh, but there are several options, and so much that can be done.
 The question is: Will you?
 What features do you need?

-This was in normal daylight patio shade ambient (not bright, but far from dark).
+This balloon was in normal daylight patio shade ambient (not in bright sun, but far from dark).
 The big point here is that ISO 400, f/16, 0.8 second was insufficient exposure of the ambient light.
 That picture would be dark without the flash (so no motion blur is seen from the continuous dim ambient).
 But the flash was close, and bright, and very fast, and instantly froze the motion of the collapsing balloon and water.

 The first main question will be about using Manual flash mode, or TTL flash mode?
 Many of us use both for different duties, and optimum would be a speedlight that can do both.
 But beginners with no flash experience absolutely need a flash that can do TTL for them.